Macedonian Australians: Queensland

 There has traditionally been a small Macedonian community in Queensland.
 Relatively few immigrants arrived before the Second World War.
 In the late 1940s the Brisbane Branch of the Macedonian-Australian People's League was founded.
 After Crabbes Creek was devastated by a cyclone in the 1960s more Macedonians came to Brisbane.
 There were relatively few immigrants in Queensland until many Macedonians already in Australia decided to immigrate north.
 Despite this by 1986 there were still only 376 Macedonians in Queensland, although the community was still growing.
 Plans for a church in the Gold Coast were founded and planning soon began.
 A soccer club, "Brothers United" was founded by the community in the late 1980s.
 It was decided that the first ever Macedonian hall built in Crabbes Creek should be sold and the proceeds go towards founding Sveta Bogorodica church.
-In the 1990s a Macedonian Orthodox church was founded. Света Богородица/Sveta Bogorodica soon became the center of the Macedonian community in Queensland.
+In the 1990s a Macedonian Orthodox church was founded. Света Богородица/Sveta Bogorodica soon became the centre of the Macedonian community in Queensland.
 Soon afterwards a KUD and an Ethnic School were also set up.
 In late 2002 an appeal to build a second church began.
 Construction of the Света Недела/’'Sveta Nedela'’ church soon began.
 An Australia wide cultural day was held on the Gold Coast during the Christmas of 2006 to help raise funds for the Church.
 It was a success with Macedonians from all parts of Australia travelling to the event.
 As of mid-2008 the church is nearing completion.
 Today Queensland has the fastest growing Macedonian community in Australia.
 Community spokespersons claim that there are over 4000 Macedonians in Queensland.
 Although only 927 Macedonians speakers were recorded in the 1996 census and 1,144 in 2006.
 In 2006 1,829 persons claimed Macedonian Ancestry.